disco-lang/disco/docs/introduction/variables.rst

    f_99x'
    e1E10

-On the other hand, these are not valid as variable names:
+On the other hand, these are not valid variable names:

 ::